toobunbo/pyupio-safety-check/README.md

-# How to use Safety to check Security dependencies (example: pyproject.toml)
+# How to use Safety to check Security dependencies
 ## Set up Safety
 ```
 pip install safety